microfocus-idol/idol-rich-media-tutorials/tutorials/introduction/README.md

 An introduction to Media Server, using face analysis as an example.

-After completing this tutorial, we will have a working end-to-end system: from ingesting video from a webcam, through multiple chained analytics, filtering, transformations and output, all integrated into a basic custom solution design.
+After completing this tutorial, we will have a working end-to-end system: from ingesting video from a webcam, through multiple chained analytics, filtering, transformations and output, all integrated into a basic custom application.

 ## PART I - Face detection